GoogleCloudPlatform/gcp-token-broker/README.md

 ### Configuring the OAuth client

-1. Add an `A` DNS record in your domain registrar for your authorizer app's domain name.
+1. Add an `A` DNS record in your domain registrar for your authorizer app's fully qualified domain name.
    For the `A` record's IP address, use the IP returned by the following command:

    ```shell